The Department of Pathology & Immunology offers an accredited program in cytopathology with a robust and broad clinical cytopathology practice.

 The anatomic pathology clinical laboratories and offices are located on one floor.
 This close proximity makes it convenient and easy to interact with the laboratory, anatomic pathology faculty, residents and staff.

-We are participating in the American Society of Cytopathology (ASC) unified recruitment timeline for Cytopathology Fellowship Programs for the 2025-2026 fellowship year starting on July 1, 2025.
-Applications for the 2025-2026 position will be available in the spring of 2023.
+We are participating in the American Society of Cytopathology (ASC) unified recruitment timeline for Cytopathology Fellowship Programs for the 2025-2026 fellowship year.
+Applications for the 2025-2026 position open on May 1, 2023.
 Please apply at fellowships.path.wustl.edu.

 For general questions, contact Kim Green at email@example.com.